 What Types of Cell Phone Plans Do Our Reviews Include?

 The world of mobile service providers has been changing rapidly over the last few years.
 Gone are the days of the big four carriers with long contracts as your only options.
 All of the cell phone plans we’ve reviewed here require no contracts!
 Verizon, AT&T, T-Mobile and Sprint still own a vast majority of U.S. cell towers, but a new type of provider is changing the playing field — Mobile Virtual Network Operators (MVNOs).

 What Is a Mobile Virtual Network?

 An MVNO is a wireless provider that leases cell network space from one or more of the big four providers, rather than owning its own wireless network infrastructure.
 MVNOs, often called prepaid cell phone plans, dominate the prepaid market these days.
-The big four networks still offer prepaid phones and plans, but they’re not as numerous as the MVNO market.
+The big four networks still offer prepaid phones and plans, but there are 100 MVNOs on the U.S. market.

 What Should You Know About the Big Four Cell Networks?

 Coverage and download speeds are huge factors for many cell phone users, and AT&T, Sprint, T-Mobile and Verizon differ in how they perform.
 Here’s a quick overview based on OpenSignal’s February 2017 State of Mobile Networks report: